 You need to make sure that you have secured the rights to use any copyrighted works such as plays and music.
 You will also be responsible for your own insurance as you would be liable to any damage or injury caused by you or your company's actions.
 If there are extra costs such as additional time outside of the contract, photocopying/printing, etc, we'll tell you about them in advance.

 We provide a technician to help advise your technicians during your get-in as part of the standard hire (usually up to around 8 hours support is included).
 They are there to supervise your get-in, source Cockpit equipment and help problem-solve.
-If you don't have any of your own crew then we can provide excellent technicians at a rate of £20/hour.
+If you don't have any of your own crew then we can provide excellent technicians at a rate of £22/hour.

 Full information about our technical facilities can be found at www.thecockpit.org.uk/tech

 Option 2 - You deal with all ticketing independently.
-You can set up and run your own ticket sales (ticketmaster, wegottickets, etc) and we will link to it from our website.
+You can set up and run your own ticket sales (ticketmaster, eventbrite, etc) and we will link to it from our website.
 If you do this we generally require full payment of rental in advance.
 It also means we can’t take bookings over the phone or on the door or answer audience queries about tickets/make refunds etc. Its also more difficult to run offers, discounts, earlybird schemes etc If you choose this option, you must also run your own box office on the night from a desk in the foyer before and during the show (latecomers!), provide your own tickets, and handle all money yourself, including any cash sales on the night.
 Smaller, one off events sometimes choose this option because it fits with their previous practice elsewhere.

 We'll display your approved posters and flyers around the venue.

-All posters and flyers need to be checked by our designer, Chris (chris [at] thecockpit [dot] org [dot] uk), before going to print.
+All posters and flyers need to be checked by our designer, Chris (chris [at] thecockpit.org.uk), before going to print.
 He will provide logos, a footer and venue information, or do your design for you.

 We can't print flyers, but we use and recommend alocalprinter.com

-We can have A3 colour photocopies of posters printed up at around £1/copy.
+We can have A3 colour photocopies of posters for around the venue printed up at around £1/copy.